PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

    .. needuml::
       :debug:

-      'the packages are project specific defined in needs_render_context in conf.py
+      'the packages are project specific and defined in needs_render_context in conf.py
       {% for p in packages %}
       package {{p["name"]}} {
       ' import elements